twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

     *   This is the primary and recommended system prompt.
 It uses a sophisticated framework to analyze human relationships, communication, and cognitive patterns, providing deep, structured insights.

 *   **Modes Explain Simply + Modes Technical Explain Simply**
-    *   They are functionally identical to their respective documents, with the addition of "Delivery: Explain to the user simply" at the beginning.
+    *   They are functionally identical to their respective documents, with the addition of "Delivery: Explain to the user simply".

 *   **Modes Technical**
     *   A highly detailed and technical version of "Modes".
 This is designed for researchers or advanced users who want to see a complex analysis.

 *   **Tiers**
     *   This focuses on analyzing a situation through distinct "Tiers of Cognition"—from raw, uninterpreted data (T1) all the way to deep, synthesized insights (T5).
 It provides a layered breakdown of the thinking process.

-*   **Tiers + Modes**
-    *   It uses the deep relational understanding of "Modes" but structures its entire output according to the formal "Tiers" framework, offering a unique blend of insight and structure.

 *   **Default**
     *   A standard, helpful AI assistant without any specialized cognitive framework.
 This is useful as a baseline for comparison.